isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bearded-dragons-eat-oranges.markdown

 Further, bearded dragons have poor drinking habits.
 Theyre so accustomed to desert conditions that they rarely take drinks when in captivity.
 - So, you might not bring your bearded dragon to drink orange fruit juice.
 - It takes time to teach bearded dragons to start drinking anything including water.
-But in case you manage, do not give it orange fruit juice.
-Read Also:
+But in case you manage, do not give it orange fruit juice.Â Read Also:
 [Can Bearded Dragons Eat Tomatoes?](https://pestpolicy.com/can-bearded-dragons-eat-tomatoes/)
 ### **Can Bearded Dragons Eat Citrus Fruits?**
 Oranges are in the class of citrus fruits and so are grapefruits and lemons.
 Fruits in this class contain different levels of citrus acid concentration.
 So none of these should be fed to bearded dragons.
 The acidity and sugar levels in citrus fruits will readily cause diarrhea in bearded dragons and other lizards.
 - In addition, citrus fruits contain high levels of oxalic acid, especially on their peels.
-It combines with calcium to form an insoluble compound (calcium oxalate).
-This causes a deficiency in calcium which in turn leads to bone degeneration.
+It combines with calcium to form an insoluble compound (calcium oxalate).Â This causes a deficiency in calcium which in turn leads to bone degeneration.
 ### **Can Bearded Dragons Eat Oranges Peels?**
 Orange peels should not be fed on bearded dragons because they are also very acidic.
 - They also contain oxalic acid which combines with dietary calcium to form calcium oxalate (CaC2O4).